North African migrants, adrift, tell of last-minute rescue | Law-Order

 His first attempt to cross the Mediterranean was in May 2020, but he was intercepted by the Libyan coast guard, which he said released him for a bribe upon returning to port.
 He was reluctant to try again, fearing he could drown.
 His resolve came back when an enraged Libyan customer pulled a gun on him for allegedly failing to answer calls to set up a hair appointment.
 He was going to kill me,” the migrant said.
 “Libya isn't a place to live.”
 Mohamed got a spot on a small boat, just 4 meters (13 feet) in length.
 The six men had a 40-horsepower motor and a smaller 25-horsepower one as a spare.
 First their main motor gave out, then the spare while they were still not far from Libya's coast.
 One of the Libyan passengers called a contact, who brought a replacement.
 But none of the motors were designed for such a lengthy trip, and a few hours later the third motor went quiet.
 By the time the rescue crew reached them, they were nearly 40 nautical miles off the Libyan coast and the boat was low in the water.
 They had only one frayed life jacked on board.

 According to the United Nations, over 1,100 migrants were reported dead or presumed dead off Libya this year, but that number is believed to be higher.
 Around 25,300 others have been intercepted and returned to Libya's shore since January.
 That's more than double the number from 2020, when about 11,890 migrants were brought back.
 The spike comes after overall arrivals, but not deaths, declined during the height of the pandemic in 2020.
-Italy says that 44,778 migrants have arrived on its shores so far this year, double the amount from the first nine months of last year and roughly five times the number from 2019.
+Italy says that 44,778 migrants have arrived on its shores so far this year, double the amount from the first nine months of last year, and roughly five times the number from 2019.
+The increases come after a route through the Eastern Mediterranean via Turkey was blocked, and while the movement restrictions and economic fallout of the pandemic are at play.
 Mid- to late summer is typically a peak time for attempts on the Central Mediterranean route because of good weather.
 Rescues along this route have become routine during the warmer months.
+In recent years, the European Union has partnered with Libya's coast guard to stem sea crossings.
+Rights groups say those policies leave migrants at the mercy of the sea, armed groups or confined in detention centers run by militias that are rife with abuses.

+The other three passengers on the boat with Waleed, all Libyans in their 20s, said they risked their lives in the Mediterranean because of the deadly power wielded by militias in the country.
+Though not statistically a large number of migrants, Libyans have their share of horror stories.

+When east-based military commander Khalifa Hifter launched his offensive on Tripoli in April 2019, militias in western Libya mobilised and recruited fighters to counter the attack.
+Mohammed, a 29-year-old engineer, spoke out against joining the fighting.
+He asked only to be identified by his first name for the safety of his family back in Libya.
+Then he received death threats from militias.
+In March 2021, he said armed men opened fire at him while he was driving near Tripoli.
+He narrowly escaped with his life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)